sourcebox/clap-test-host/README.md

 # clap-test-host

-This project is based on the [clack-host-cpal example](https://github.com/prokopyl/clack/tree/main/host/examples/cpal).
+This project is a fork of the [clack-host-cpal example](https://github.com/prokopyl/clack/tree/main/host/examples/cpal) with some modifications.

 In addition to the original example, a specific MIDI input port can be passed as argument.